The University of Nottingham2015 League Table Ranking 23

 - In the latest National Student Survey, Nottingham received its highest ever result with an overall student satisfaction score of 88%.

 - Eight libraries (on our UK campuses) provide access to more than a million printed volumes and journals, 18,000 ejournals, 70,000 ebooks, four million manuscripts and special collections.
 There is also a short-loan collection of books most in demand.

 - Several of the libraries have been refurbished with group work spaces, study rooms, silent study zones, PCs, laptops, plasma screens and a cafe with sofas in Hallward Library.

 - Libraries are open 24 hours a day at exam time.

-- PCs provided at locations throughout university; students also able to use personal equipment such as laptops, increasingly via wireless technology installed across campuses.
+- PCs are provided at locations throughout the University; students are also able to use personal equipment such as laptops, via wireless technology installed across campuses.
 All workstations have access to the library and internet and all student rooms have IT access.
 There is also a laptop loan scheme.

 - IT support is available via helplines, email, advisory desks and school IT reps; there is an induction to library and information services on a school/department basis for new students.

 - Student Services Centres provide a wide range of academic and pastoral help and advice on everything from personal difficulties and childcare to issues around health, disability and financial support.
 There is a Student Services Centre on every campus.

 - The Language Centre is open to all students and offers the opportunity to learn 12 languages, including British Sign Language, at different levels.

 - The University’s Lakeside Arts Centre offers theatre, exhibitions, dance, classic and chamber music concerts, comedy, literary events and other events.